 I Rejected a Bible Study Group for Natives

 One day, Sydney, who was in my bowling class, asked me to come to a Nations meeting.
-Nations is a Campus Crusade for Christ ministry that reaches out to Native-American students.
+Nations is a Cru ministry that reaches out to Native-American students.
 "Hey, I'm starting this Bible study group and I just want it to be for Native students."

 I went once, but was turned off and didn't go back for quite some time.
 I was very skeptical and resistant to Christianity.
 My family was adamant in keeping me away from any church because of what Christianity had done to our Native-American people.